Skip to main content

 Cloud Credential

 Cloud Credentials store the username & password, or other similar information, needed to talk to a particular provider.
 There is typically a 1-to-1 mapping of cloud credentials to drivers.
-If one provider (e.g. Amazon) has both a Machine driver for RKE (using EC2) and a Cluster driver for Kontainer Engine (using EKS) then you can and should use a single shared type of credential (e.g. aws) for both.
+If one provider (e.g. Amazon) has both a Machine driver for RKE (using EC2) and a Hosted provider (using EKS) then you can and should use a single shared type of credential (e.g. aws) for both.

 The cloud credential component lives in the top-level cloud-credential directory in the repo.
 The file should be named the same as the driver, in all lowercase (e.g. cloud-credential/digitalocean.vue).